Alex-coder-ui/Weather-app/README.md

 It's simple weather SPA, that created just for training!
-Or to passinterview =)) Have a nice and sunny day!
+Or to  pass the interview =)) Have a nice and sunny day!

 To run this application please install the node.js.